RoaringBitmap/CRoaring/README.md

 ./amalgamation.sh
 ```

+It is not necessary to invoke the script in the CRoaring directory.
+You can invoke
+it from any directory where you want the amalgamation files to be written.

 It will generate three files for C users: ``roaring.h``, ``roaring.c`` and ``almagamation_demo.c``... as well as some brief instructions.
 The ``almagamation_demo.c`` file is a short example, whereas ``roaring.h`` and ``roaring.c`` are "amalgamated" files (including all source and header files for the project).
 This means that you can simply copy the files ``roaring.h`` and ``roaring.c`` into your project and be ready to go!
 No need to produce a library!
 See the ``almagamation_demo.c`` file.

 The script will also generate C++ files for C++ users, including an example.